 In the United States, CRNAs deliver the majority of anesthetics administered to patients annually.TF

-CRNAs are the hands-on providers of 85 percent of patient anesthetics, or roughly 34 million anesthetics out of 40 million given each year in the United States.
+CRNAs are the hands-on providers of approximately 43 million anesthetics given each year in the United States.

 By 2025, all CRNAs will be required to earn a master’s degree from an accredited nurse anesthesia educational program.TF